 3. Use a desensitizing toothpaste.
 Switch to a desensitizing toothpaste like Sensodyne Pro Enamel.
 Make this your new daily toothpaste.

 4. Prevent gum recession.
-Gum recession is when the gum moves down from the tooth a little, exposing the more sensitive lower part of the tooth.
-This makes your teeth more sensitive to not only cleanings, but your favorite foods too.
+Gum recession is when the gum moves down from the tooth a little, exposing the more sensitive, lower part of the tooth.
+This makes your teeth more sensitive to not only cleanings but to your favorite foods too.
 When there’s inflammation in your gums and your gums heal, they recede.
 The more cycles you go through of inflammation and healing, the more gum recession you’re going to have.

-6. Don’t over brush.
+6. Don’t over-brush.
 Most of us are brushing our teeth way too hard, damaging our teeth and making them sensitive.
 Brushing with the wrong motion makes your teeth more porous, and thus more sensitive.
-Double check that you’re brushing properly to make sure you’re not making them more sensitive every time you brush.
+Double check that you’re brushing properly to make sure you’re not making your teeth more sensitive every time you brush.